fharias/voicebunny/README.md

 3. Configure /APP/Config/database.php with your preference database.
 4. Configure your UserID and Token VoiceBunny API in /APP/Lib/VoiceBunny/VoiceBunny.php

-If you to see the app running just watch http://voicebunny.fabioarias.com
+If you want to see the app running just watch http://voicebunny.fabioarias.com